mikedagoat/mystuffs/yayabirthdaywriting.md

 Normally on your birthday you would eat cake with you FRIENDS .
 You could buy your cake from a shop or make it yourself.
-Last year I made my own birthday cake with Niall and I ate about half the icing I also blew out all of the candels in one go
+Last year I made my own birthday cake with Niall and I ate about half the icing I also blew out all of the candels in one go.

   Normally I like to have sleepover with my friends.
 Last year I had a sleep over in my backgarden with all of my friends and had an amazing time.
 Everybody brought a sleeping bag,pijamas and a toothbrush and we all stayed up super late.